petrishindmitry1997/js-brain-games/README.md

 ### Game "Even number check"
 ```
-Answer "yes" if number even otherwise answer "no".
+Answer "yes" if the number is even, otherwise answer "no".
 Question: 47
 Your answer: no
 Correct!